 Retail Food Program

-While on site, inspectors focus on evaluating foodborne illness risk factors and interventions, focusing on regulations set forth in Sanitation in Retail Food Establishments - NJ.
+While on site, inspectors focus on evaluating foodborne illness risk factors and interventions, focusing on regulations set forth in Sanitation in Retail Food Establishments - New Jersey.
 Risk factors are improper practices identified as the most common factors resulting in foodborne illness, while interventions act as control measures to prevent foodborne infection.
-Specific interventions include: knowledge of food safety principles by the person in charge, proper hand washing, approved food source, prevention of cross contamination of food, food temperature controls, such as receiving and storage, cooking, chilling, hot and cold holding and reheating.
-Good retail practices are also evaluated, such as safe food and water sources, cleaning and sanitizing procedures, insects, temperature controls, and physical facilities.

-If you are interested in opening a retail food establishment in Princeton an application is required (see forms below).
+If you are interested in opening a retail food establishment in Princeton an application is required.
 Construction permits, change of owner permits and other licenses may be required based upon your specific situation.
-For more information regarding retail food establishment regulations and proper operation, please contact the Princeton Health Department (609) 497-7608.
+For more information regarding retail food establishment regulations and proper operation, please contact the Princeton Health Department 609-497-7608.